chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_object_storage.md

 #### Healthcheck commands

-To be filled
+    ```sh
+    hab svc status (check whether OpenSearch service is up or not)

+    curl -k -X GET "<https://localhost:9200/_cat/indices/*?v=true&s=index&pretty>" -u admin:admin (Another way to check is to check whether all the indices are green or not)

+    # Watch for a message about OpenSearch going from RED to GREEN
+    `journalctl -u hab-sup -f | grep 'automate-ha-opensearch'
+    ```

 #### Configuration in Provision host

 {{< note >}}

 Make sure all the frontend nodes and opensearch have access to the object storage.
-(IAM role)

 {{< /note >}}